dingxiong/research/data/cgl/00readme.txt

 	      phi  : shift of complex phase
 	      err  : absolute err

+rpoT2X1EV15.h5 : save with rpoT2X1.h5, but has Floquet exponents and
+                 Floquet vectors.
+		 e: [mu, omega] => multiplier = exp(T*mu + 1i*omega)
+		 v: vectors.
+For complex pairs, real and imaginary parts are separated.

+rpoT2X1EV30.h5 : save with rpoT2X1EV15.h5.
+	       But this one has 30 leading exponents/vectors.

 ############################################################

 reqDi.h5 : store soliton solutions for different di.
 Group name is di